VA2QED/frame-of-references/notes/relative-motion.md

 ### MovingPerspectiveHideNumberLine

-However, when we ask the observer in the moving car about its experiences a box, it will first complain about being stuck inside a box without any knowledge of the outside and say that the ball is stationary relative to it.
+However, when we ask the observer in the moving car, it will say that the ball seems to be stationary.

-To help understand the observer in the car's perspective better, I'm going to move the camera along with the car, and remove the number line.
-I'm going to start moving now.
+To help understand the observer in the car's perspective better, I'm going to move the camera along with the car, and remove the number line to simulate the moving observer's restriction on not being able to see the stationary observer.
+The car will start to move... now.

 ```python
 # adding number line